 The number of RU Allocation subfields in the Common Block field depends on the PPDU bandwidth

-In the default mode when the SIGB Compression field in the HE-SIG-A field of an HE MU PPDU is set to 0, for a 20 MHz and a 40 MHz PPDU, each HE-SIG-B content channel contains one RU Allocation field in the Common field followed by multiple User fields.
-The position of the User field in the User Specific field together with the 8-bit RU Allocation field indicates the RU assignment to the user.
+When the SIGB Compression field in the HE-SIG-A field of an HE MU PPDU is set to 0 for a 20 MHz and a 40 MHz PPDU, each HE-SIG-B content channel contains one RU Allocation field in the Common field followed by multiple User fields. (#5272) The position of the User field in the User Specific field together with the 8-bit RU Allocation field indicates the RU assignment to each user.(#8958)

-In the default mode for an 80 MHz PPDU, each HE-SIG-B content channel contains two RU Allocation subfields for a total of 16 bits of RU allocation signaling, one each for the RUs in the two 20 MHz segments of the HE-SIG-B content channel.
-The position of the User field in the User Specific field together with the 8-bit RU Allocation field indicates the RU assignment to the user.
-The User fields corresponding to the first RU Allocation field are followed by the User fields indicated by the second RU Allocation field in the User Specific field.
+When the SIGB Compression field in the HE-SIG-A field of an HE MU PPDU is set to 0 for an 80 MHz PPDU, each HE-SIG-B content channel contains two RU Allocation subfields for a total of 16 bits of RU allocation signaling, one each for the RUs in the two 20 MHz segments of the HE-SIG-B content channel.(#5272) The position of the User field in the User Specific field together with the 8-bit RU Allocation field indicates the RU assignment to each user.(#8959) The User fields corresponding to the first RU Allocation field are followed by the User fields indicated by the second RU Allocation field in the User Specific field.

-In the default mode for a 160 MHz PPDU, each HE-SIG-B content channel contains four RU Allocation subfields for a total of 32 bits of RU allocation signaling, one each for the RUs in the four 20 MHz segments of the HE-SIG-B content channel.
-The position of the User field in the Use Specific field together with the 8-bit RU Allocation field indicates the RU assignment to the user.
-The User fields for each of the 20 MHz segments in the content channel are arranged by the order in which their RU Allocation fields appear in the Common field.
+When the SIGB Compression field in the HE-SIG-A field of an HE MU PPDU is set to 0 for a 160 MHz PPDU, each HE-SIG-B content channel contains four RU Allocation subfields for a total of 32 bits of RU allocation signaling, one each for the RUs in the four 20 MHz segments of the HE-SIG-B content channel.(#5272) The position of the User field in the User Specific field together with the 8-bit RU Allocation field indicates the RU assignment to each user.(#8960) The User fields for each of the 20 MHz segments in the content channel are arranged by the order in which their RU Allocation fields appear in the Common field.

 ------------- End Text Changes ---------------